BinaryAlley/Lyrida/README.md

 ### Icons

+Most icons were taken from [Lyra Icon Theme](https://github.com/yeyushengfan258/Lyra-icon-theme/tree/master/src), a beautiful icon theme for Linux desktops.

 Several icons used in this project were adapted from icons sourced from [OnlineWebFonts](https://www.onlinewebfonts.com/icon).
 These icons are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 - [`os.svg`](https://www.onlinewebfonts.com/icon/241211)
 - [`ftp.svg`](https://www.onlinewebfonts.com/icon/248291)

+### Notification system

+The notification system used in this application is provided by [SweetAlert](https://sweetalert.js.org/).

 I greatly appreciate the creators and contributors for providing these assets.